 - 2 cups all purpose flour

-- 2 tablespoons sugar
+- 2 tablespoons sugar, white or brown

 - 2 teaspoons baking powder

 - Add all purpose flour, sugar, baking powder and baking soda into a large bowl and whisk to combine.

 - Stir buttermilk and melted butter together.
 Tip: If your buttermilk is cold or if the melted butter is not warm, you might notice some lumps in the combined liquid.
 However, it's perfectly acceptable to proceed with the recipe.